alexpearce/home/_posts/tutorials/2012-06-19-setting-up-a-vps.md

 $ touch tmp/restart.txt # this tells passenger to restart the app
 {% endhighlight %}

-That's all for now, next we'll go over deploying from a local machine to the VPS with [Capistrano](https://github.com/capistrano/capistrano).
+That’s all for now, next we’ll go over deploying from a local machine to the VPS with [Capistrano](https://github.com/capistrano/capistrano).